 Many quote the practice of “at-risk shopping” where a select few horses are shipped around from lot to lot and posted online as “at risk” horses.
 People pay the inflated bail and those that don’t sell are presumably sent to slaughter, just as their advertisement online suggested.

 However, a few of the advocates against paying this bail money have begun to notice a pattern: the same unsold horses that had previously been up in one lot as being at slaughter risk were now popping up at another local lot with the same tag along with a few new faces that the buyer picked up on his way there.
-Thus, the kill-buyer could continue to play with the heart strings of the bleeding hearts that came to the horses’ rescue, even when he knew that those advertisements were only a ploy for the money.
+Thus, the kill-buyer could continue to play with the heart strings of the rescuers that came to the horses’ aid, even when he knew that those advertisements were only a ploy for the money.

 This continues on as the buyer merely moves from one place to another with his unsold horses, and scares up the bail from people as he goes; funding his ability to purchase more OTTBs to continue his scheme.
 The nightmare event that all rescues fear and refuse to entertain is played out all over social media as well-meaning people rush to get the horses out of a filthy lot, and the buyer gets several thousand dollars per “mass rescue”.
 The hostage situation has ended up playing in the favor of the captor and not the victims.